mysticetus-inc/dotcom/site/content/download/_index.md

 	bold="true"
 >}}

-- [ ] Download Mysticetus and install
+- [ ] Download Mysticetus Installer
 - [ ] Send us the license code and tell us how you're going to use Mysticetus
 - [ ] Read the user guide sections 1-5
 - [ ] Give Mysticetus the license code we send you